The predictable mistake most B2B startups make

 Cost pressure wins again, but this time it comes disguised as ambition.
 The founder knows they need strategy — messaging, positioning, category creation — but the job spec leads with pipeline.
 What they’re really describing is two or three people.
 What they’ll hire is one, and under that pressure, execution always wins.
 The strategic work gets pushed to “once we have more runway.”
 It never gets done.

 By Series B, the company has real revenue, real board pressure, and a marketing function that has been executing without a strategic foundation for two or three years.
 The messaging is inconsistent.
 The ICP has never been rigorously defined.
 The tech stack was bolted together reactively.
 Worse, the entire go-to-market motion was built around chasing the 5% of buyers actively in-market right now.
 Effective for capturing demand.
 Useless for creating it.
+The other 95% doesn't know who you are.
+When they're finally ready to buy, they shortlist the brands they already know.
+You're not one of them.

 The trap is predictable precisely because it follows the same pattern every time.
 The companies that avoid it make one decision: build the foundation before the pressure to execute overwhelms the space to think.
 That’s what StarterCMO is built to do.